wellness-at-work/out-standing-meetings/README.md

 # Out-standing Meetings #
  A recent study indicates that prolonged sedentary time such as sitting contributes to increased risk of myriad of health related complications [[1]](#1).
 Out-standing meetings, a Microsoft Teams bot, helps individuals be non-sedentary during meetings by providing incentive to physically stand up.
-Working with Azure service offerings, the bot keeps track of the duration that meeting attendants are physically standing-up during meetings to create a ranking for most active out-standing meeting attendants.
+Working with Azure service offerings, the bot keeps track of the duration that meeting attendants are physically standing-up during meetings to create a ranking for most active *__outstanding__* meeting attendants.

 > This project is created as part of [Microsoft US Hack for Wellness 2021](https://wellnesshack.devpost.com/)